-Making mistakes while manipulating registry could affect your system adversely.
+Making mistakes while manipulating the registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point before proceeding.

-1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.
+1. Press Windows Key + R combination, type put regedit in the Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

-AutoAdminLogon – Registry String (REG_SZ) – Value data is 1.
+- AutoAdminLogon – Registry String (REG_SZ) – Value data is 1.

-DefaultPassword – Registry String (REG_SZ) – Value data is your user account password.
+- DefaultPassword – Registry String (REG_SZ) – Value data is your user account password.

-DefaultUserName – Registry String (REG_SZ) – Value data is your user account name.
+- DefaultUserName – Registry String (REG_SZ) – Value data is your user account name.

-Hence add the missing info if any, and once you’re done, close Registry Editor and reboot.
+Hence add the missing information, if any, and once you’re done, close Registry Editor and reboot.

 Trust it helps!